-

 Each team in the competitive divisions of Juniors, Intermediate, Majors, AAA, and AA must have an official scorekeeper for home games during the Spring season.

 Scorekeeping is a fun way to stay in the action of the game.
 It should be done by an adult and requires the ability to stay focused for the entire game.
-NWLL provides Scorekeeper training at the start of every season and for the post-season All Stars Tournament.
+NWLL provides Scorekeeper training at the start of every season and for the post-season All-Stars Tournament.

 At almost all local Little League fields, Scorekeepers are seated in a designated area behind home plate.
 Do not keep score from the stands.
 Because of their proximity to the players and umpires, Scorekeepers should not coach, cheer, or comment on an umpire’s call.